Best value Omega-3 supplements: compare beyond bottle price

 Serving count and daily serving directions.

-Bottle count versus actual omega-3 amount.
+Bottle count versus actual Omega-3 amount.

 Freshness, storage, and testing cues.